xy-241/CS-Notes/content/OS/Process/Process Operations.md

 ## Process Creation
 ---
 - A 2 steps process - [[#fork()]], [[exec()]]
-- The two-step process gives the child the flexibility to manipulate its file descriptors(STDIN in the above example) after the fork but before the _execve_ in order to accomplish *redirection* of *standard input, standard output, and standard error*
+- This two-step process gives the child process the flexibility to manipulate its file descriptors (stdin in the example below) after `fork()` but before `execve()`, in order to accomplish redirection of standard input, standard output, and standard error
-- The code below creates a child [[Process (进程)]], [[Pipe (管道)]] the input of the child process, load and execute child process
+- The code below creates a child process, [[Pipe (管道)|pipes]] the input to the child process, then loads and executes the child process

 ```c
 int pid = fork();
 if (pid == 0)